nvim-lua/kickstart.nvim/README.md

 This repo is forked from Kickstarter.nvim
 For nvim configuration refer : https://github.com/nvim-lua/kickstart.nvim

+## Features
+1) It is inside container.
+So this devbox can act like devcontainer (vscode)
+2) Code block can be collapsed/expanded like vscode
+3) Debugging can be done.

 ## Debuypy inside venv problem is resolved
 The reason why this Pydevbox is created to solve the problem of installing debugpy inside virtual env.
 I tried other NEOVIM distro but always stuck at the point where i have to use debugpy.